Skip to main content

 How does Puc Early College Academy for Leaders and Scholars (ecals) rank in CA?

-Puc Early College Academy for Leaders and Scholars (ecals) is ranked #2797 out of 9,533 schools in CA.
+Puc Early College Academy for Leaders and Scholars (ecals) ranks #1,196 of 9,539 schools in CA.

 What is Puc Early College Academy for Leaders and Scholars (ecals)'s MySchoolScout rating?

-Puc Early College Academy for Leaders and Scholars (ecals) has a composite rating of 7.2 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+Puc Early College Academy for Leaders and Scholars (ecals) has a current MySchoolScout rating of 8.2 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 What are the test scores at Puc Early College Academy for Leaders and Scholars (ecals)?